kontent-ai/delivery-sdk-net/CONTRIBUTING.md

 # Ways to contribute
 <img align="right" width="100" height="100" src="https://i.imgur.com/PYTV0jP.png">

 There are many different ways in which you can contribute.
-One of the easiest wazs is simply to use our software and providing us with your feedback in discussions.
-You can also participating on coding new features and fixing bugs by submitting pull requests with code changes.
+One of the easiest ways is simply to use our software and provide us with your feedback through the right channel.
+You can also help us improve the open-source projects by submitting pull requests with code and documentation changes.

-We don't want to make things complicated so we try to follow these same rules in all our repositories.

-# Where to get support
+## Where to get support
-Please note that level of provided support is always determined by the [LICENSE](LICENSE.md) of a given open-source project.
-Also, always make sure you use the [latest version](../../releases) of any given OS project.
+Please note that **level of provided support is always determined by the [LICENSE](LICENSE.md)** of a given open-source project.
+Also, always make sure you use the **[latest version](../../releases)** of any given OS project.
 We can't provide any help for older versions.
+We don't want to make things complicated so we try to take the same approach in all our repositories.

-## I found a bug in a Kentico's open-source project
+### I found a bug in a Kentico's open-source project
 <img align="right" width="100" height="100" src="https://i.imgur.com/TYIQdpv.png">

 Sorry to hear that.
 Just log a new [GitHub issue](../../issues) and someone will take a look at it.
 Remember, the more information you provide, the easier it will be to fix the issue.
 If you feel like it, you can also fix the bug on your own and submit a new pull request.

-## I need help with using the projects and/or coding
+### I need help with using the projects and/or coding
 <img align="right" width="100" height="100" src="https://cdn.sstatic.net/Sites/stackoverflow/company/img/logos/so/so-icon.svg">

 To get help with coding and structuring your projects, use [StackOverflow](https://stackoverflow.com/) to ask questions with one of the following tags: